taxicat1/documents/web-payments-value-chains/Web Payments Value Chains.md

 # Web Payments Value Chains

-One of the big questions with regard to the upcoming [Web Payments](https://w3c.github.io/browser-payment-api/) specification is whether it will see adoption by users, merchants, browsers and payment providers.
+One of the big questions with regard to the upcoming [Web Payments](https://w3c.github.io/browser-payment-api/) specification is whether it will see adoption by users, merchants, browsers and payment service providers.
 To answer this question, we need to look at the value the specification can bring to each of the actors in the payment value chain.
 This value chain operates on the principle of the _weakest link_, and if there is no value for any one of the actors, the whole chain is not viable.

 In this text, I have chosen four different scenarios, and drawn up the respective value chains.
 The chosen scenarios are "Basic Card Payment", "Android Pay", "Bitcoin Payment" and "Visa Checkout as a Payment App".